Fareingston History, Family Crest & Coats of Arms

 The lineage of the name Fareingston begins with the Anglo-Saxon tribes in Britain.
-It is a result of when they lived in the township of Farrington located near Penwortham, Lancashire.
+It is a result of when they lived in the township of Farington located near Penwortham, Lancashire.
 "In the 10th of Edward III., William de Farington held certain portions of land here, and 14s. rent, in trust for the abbot."

 Early Origins of the Fareingston family

 The surname Fareingston was first found in Lancashire at Farington, a small village and civil parish in the South Ribble local government district.
 The earliest record of the place name dates back to 1149 when it was listed as Farinton, and literally meant "farmstead where ferns grow" from the Old English words fearn + tun.

 William Faryngdon, goldsmith, in 1229, "purchased of Ralph le Feure all the aldermanrie, and the appurtenances, within the city of London and the suburbs of the same, between Ludgate and Newgate, and also within the same gates which Ankeritus de Auene held, during his life, by grant of Thomas Auerne."

 In Somerset, Roger Faryndon was listed there, 1 Edward III (during the first year of King Edward III's reign.)
 William de Farington was listed in Lancashire in 1376 and years later, William de Faryngton was listed in the Feet of Fines for Warwickshire in 1402-1403.

 The Yorkshire Poll Tax Rolls of 1379 included a entry for Johannes de Feryngton.